lingliw/panTool/padocTool/input/articles/app-service-web/websites-dotnet-webjobs-sdk-get-started.md

 	The **Replay Function** button on this page causes the WebJobs SDK framework to call the function again, and it gives you a chance to change the data passed to the function first.

 >[AZURE.NOTE] When you're finished testing, delete the web app and the SQL Database instance.
 The web app is free, but the SQL Database instance and storage account accrue charges (minimal due to small size).
 Also, if you leave the web app running, anyone who finds your URL can create and view ads.
-In the Azure Management Portal, go to the **Dashboard** tab for your web app, and then click the **Delete** button at the bottom of the page.
+In the Classic Management Portal, go to the **Dashboard** tab for your web app, and then click the **Delete** button at the bottom of the page.
 You can then select a check box to delete the SQL Database instance at the same time.
 If you just want to temporarily prevent others from accessing the web app, click **Stop** instead.
 In that case, charges will continue to accrue for the SQL Database and Storage account.
 You can follow a similar procedure to delete the SQL database and storage account when you no longer need them.

 ## <a id="create"></a>Create the application from scratch